Fiat G.55 Centauro: Service with the Aeronautica Nazionale Repubblicana

-With the ANR, the G.55s gave a good account of themselves against Allied fighters like the Spitfire and Mustang.
+With the ANR, the G.55s gave a good account of themselves against Allied fighters, including the Spitfire and Mustang.

 German interest

 In December 1942, a technical commission of the Regia Aeronautica was invited by the Luftwaffe to test some German aircraft in Rechlin.
-The visit was part of a joint plan for the standardization of the Axis aircraft production.
-In the same time, some Luftwaffe officers visited Guidonia where they were particularly interested in the performance promised by the Serie 5 fighters.
+The visit was part of a joint plan for the standardization of Axis aircraft production.
+In the same time, some Luftwaffe officers visited Guidonia, where they were particularly interested in the performance promised by the Serie 5 fighters.
 On 9 December, these impressions were discussed in a Luftwaffe staff meeting and raised the interest of Hermann Göring himself.
-In February 1943, a German test commission was sent in Italy to evaluate the new Italian fighters.
-The commission was led by Oberst Petersen and was formed by Luftwaffe officers and pilots and by technical personnel, among them the Flugbaumeister Malz.
-The Germans also brought with them several aircraft including a Fw 190 A-5 and a Bf 109 G-4 for direct comparison tests in simulated dogfights.
+In February 1943, a German test commission was sent to Italy to evaluate the new Italian fighters.
+The commission was led by Oberst Petersen; it was formed by Luftwaffe officers, pilots and by technical personnel, among them Flugbaumeister Malz.
+The Germans also brought with them several aircraft, including a Fw 190 A-5 and a Bf 109 G-4 for direct comparison tests in simulated dogfights.

-The tests began 20 February 1943 with the German commission very impressed by the Italian aircraft, the G.55 in particular.
+The tests began on 20 February 1943.
+The German commission very impressed by the Italian aircraft, the G.55 in particular.
 In general, all the Serie 5 fighters were very good at low altitudes, but the G.55 was also competitive with its German opponents in term of speed and climb rate at high altitudes, while still maintaining superior handling characteristics.
 The definitive evaluation by the German commission was "excellent" for the G.55, "excellent" for the Re.2005 although very complicated to produce, and merely "average" for the C.205.
 Oberst Petersen defined the G.55 "the best fighter in the Axis" and immediately telegraphed his impressions to Göring.
 After listening to the recommendations of Petersen, Milch and Galland, a meeting held by Göring on 22 February 1943 voted to produce the G.55 in Germany.